jentery/engl230v2/prompt2.md

 This is Prompt 2 for English 230, "Contemporary Media and Fiction" (Fall 2021), at the University of Victoria.
-It is also available in PDF (coming soon).
+It is also available in [PDF](prompt2.pdf).

 Responses to the prompt should be submitted via the course Brightspace.
 Thanks!